simurai/duotone-dark-sky-syntax/README.md

-# DuoTone Dark Space Theme
+# DuoTone Dark Sky Theme

 A double-hue syntax theme for Atom.